DOAGenesys/SF-LWC-SummarizationAPI/README.md

 ### 5. Test the Integration

 1. Create a test `genesysps__Experience__c` record with a valid `genesysps__Interaction_Id__c`
-2. Wait for the trigger to populate Copilot data (may take a few minutes)
+2. Wait for the trigger to populate Copilot data (may take a few seconds)
 3. Verify the Experience LWC shows the Copilot summary and wrap-up codes
 4. Test VoiceCall records similarly if applicable

-**Important:** If CDC is not enabled or field permissions are missing, users will need to manually refresh the page to see updated Copilot data.

 ## How to Use